The following Construction practice note provides comprehensive and up to date legal information covering:

 the UK unilaterally withdraws its art 50 notice.

-The European Parliament will have to consent to any withdrawal agreement by simple majority, but it will have to be concluded by a qualified majority—20
+The European Parliament will have to consent to any withdrawal agreement by simple majority, but it will have to be concluded by a qualified majority—20 of the 27 member

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.